 Prior to booking onto a training course, you need to ensure that you are registered with the British Cycling’s Mountain Bike Leadership programme.
 If you have already completed British Cycling’s Level 2 Mountain Bike Leadership Award, then you will already be registered and have completed the necessary pre-course work.

-If you are already qualified as a Trail Cycle Leader (TCL) or Mountain Bike Leader (MBL) through the MBLA, then you will need to register with British Cycling’s Mountain Bike Leadership programme at a one-off cost of £99.
+If you are already qualified as a Trail Cycle Leader (TCL) or Mountain Bike Leader (MBL) through the MBLA, then you will need to register with British Cycling’s Mountain Bike Leadership programme at a one-off cost.
 We will then provide you with the Level 2 Mountain Bike Leadership Award training manual, log book and free British Cycling Ride membership valid for one year.
 You will also receive log in details for the online learning programme, NSPCC Child Protection Awareness in Sport and Active Leisure, which you need to complete as part of your pre-course work.